 There are more historical photographs in the Library Photo Gallery section.

 For five years, from 1949, the "clubhouse" was the customs and immigration point for the TEAL Sunderland flying boats which operated an air link to Australia.
-The "clubhouse" was gifted to EBYMBC when new premises were built adjacent to Hataitai Beach, the buildings now used by the Port Nicholson Sea Scouts and T.S.
+Two Nissan Huts were gifted to EBYMBC when new premises were built adjacent to Hataitai Beach, the buildings now used by the Port Nicholson Sea Scouts and T.S.
 Amokura Sea Cadets.

 Several reclamations have been undertaken over the years.
 The last of these on the north side was prior to 1953 when the "Black Shed" was built.
 Much of the fill came from the coal fired power station located where the fire station is today.
 This fill was in the form of "coke breeze", a light weight material that was easily compacted.
 The start box was subsequently built in the mid 60's.
 The reclamation on the south side was completed in the late 60's and has since been leased by the club for boat storage.

 The slipway is the original one built to facilitate the maintenance of small defence launches during the second world war.
 It was built with a bearing capacity of 20 tons and was extensively used by the American forces.
 The slipway has had various upgrades over the years but the original principals are the same.